Yordan Alvarez Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.94).
+- The Yankees have a 3.91 team ERA that ranks 10th among all MLB pitching staffs.

-- His last appearance came on Wednesday, May 31 against the Seattle Mariners, when the left-hander went five innings, surrendering two earned runs while giving up five hits.
+- His most recent appearance was on Tuesday against the Tampa Bay Rays, when the left-hander tossed four innings, surrendering four earned runs while allowing four hits.

-- The 28-year-old has amassed a 5.16 ERA and 8.9 strikeouts per nine innings in 11 games this season, while allowing a batting average of .253 to his opponents.
+- The 30-year-old has an ERA of 6.29, with 7.4 strikeouts per nine innings, in five games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.